 In conclusion, brand purpose will have a better chance of paying off with growth if you build it on deep insight, drive it through the whole business and ensure you measure progress.

-“A strategic, insight-led and practical approach to making marketing pay,” is how one CMO described the 8 week online program.
-The +70 NPS score from our first 150 participants is higher than Apple’s.
-And 98% of participants say they “boosted their brand growth know-how” and, most importantly, “will be more effective in their jobs”.
+The short course is fully refunded if you go on to take the full brandgym Mastering Brand Growth program where we explore a comprehensive and practical 8-step program for creating brand strategy to inspire business growth.
+It combines world-class, on-demand content and live Zoom workshops.“A strategic, insight-led and practical approach to making marketing pay,” is how one CMO described the 8 week online program.
+98% of participants say they “boosted their brand growth know-how” and, most importantly, “will be more effective in their jobs”.